-Sustem Font a ۲
+System Font a @

 Beat LEDs Off

-Beat Display Uff
+Beat Display Off

 Screensaver 20 Min

 Select Toggle

 In the setup screen, use the lower-left SELECT knob to scroll through the configuration items and to select an active item.
-Use the upper-row keys below the OLED to select parameter values and either simply "toggle" them by pushing the respective upper-row key (e.g. toggle Beat LEDs "on" or "off"), or if a value is selected, use the lower-right VALUE knob to change settings (e.g. change the OLED Screensaver activation time).
+Use the upper-row keys below the OLED to select parameter values and either simply "toggle" them by pushing the respective upper-row key (e.g. toggle Beat LEDs "on" or "off"), or if a value is selected, use the lower-right DATA knob to change settings (e.g. change the OLED Screensaver activation time).

-6.1.1 Editable Setup Parameter List
+6.1.1 Configurable Setup Parameters

-Here is a list of editable setup parameters:
+Here is a list of configurable setup parameters:

-- System Font: changes the system font from a normal/sharp system font (type "a") to a smoother, antialiased system font (type "b") - Beat LEDs: when enabled, repurposes the lower-right four key backlight LEDs to display beat and quarternotes - Beat Display: when enabled, slightly flashes the OLED display background to match measure and beat - Screensaver: activates the LoopA screensaver (a voxelspace mountainscape scrolling by) after a defined number of minutes - Metronome: defines a MIDI synth to use as a metronome with a configurable MIDI port/channel (or a user instrument, see below) and define the notes to be played when a measure and a beat begins - MCLK IN/OUT: toggles MIDI clock input and output devices, where DIN are standard MIDI ports and USB are virtual USB devices.
-Be careful to not accidentally create a MIDI clock loopback, which might occur if other devices are echoing the
+- System Font: changes the system font from a normal/sharp system font (type "a") to a smoother, antialiased system font (type "b") - Beat LEDs: when enabled, repurposes the lower-right four key backlight LEDs to display beat and quarternotes - Beat Display: when enabled, slightly flashes the OLED display background to match measure and beat - Screensaver: activates the LoopA screensaver (a voxelspace mountainscape scrolling by) after a defined number of minutes - Invert OLED: a possibility to invert the normally black OLED, can be used in conjunction with white metal cases.
+In this case, the OLED will cause a slightly higher power draw - Metronome: defines a MIDI synth to use as a metronome with a configurable MIDI port/channel (or a user instrument, see below) and define the notes to be played when a measure and a beat begins